-American Cancer Society: Support Programs and Services - The American Cancer Society is the nationwide community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
+American Cancer Society: Patient Programs and Services - The American Cancer Society is the nationwide community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
 At this site, you can find an online magazine for cancer survivors, information about financial planning workshops, as well as information about housing for those receiving treatment far from home.
-You can also learn about Look Good...Feel Better, a free service for women with cancer that teaches beauty techniques to help enhance appearance and self-image during treatment.

 Cancer in the Family Relief Fund - This is a charitable organization that encourages and facilitates grants to children whose parent or guardian is struggling with a diagnosis of cancer.
 These grants support the children's extracurricular activities so that they may feel some sense of normalcy as their parent focuses on treatment and recovery.